davidzosterman/Google_Maps_ReStar/README.md

 RoBERTa is able to perform sentiment analysis, in which it takes in text and assigns the text a score for positive sentiment, negative sentiment, and neutral sentiment.
 We will call them `roberta_pos`, `roberta_neg`, and `roberta_neu` respectively.
 These three scores sum to 1 (`roberta_pos`+`roberta_neg`+`roberta_neu`=1).

 ### Starting with Huggingface
-To understand how RoBERTa sentiment analysis works, we begin with the initial analysis from a Huggingface tutorial Kaggle notebook (https://www.kaggle.com/code/robikscube/sentiment-analysis-python-youtube-tutorial/notebook).
+To understand how RoBERTa sentiment analysis works, we begin with the initial analysis from a [Huggingface tutorial Kaggle notebook](https://www.kaggle.com/code/robikscube/sentiment-analysis-python-youtube-tutorial/notebook).

 Using 500 Amazon reviews from the Reviews.csv file, we view the distribution of `Score` (1 to 5 stars):